District of Alyn and Deeside: History

 The government initially specified that the new district should be called Alyn-Dee, reflecting the district's location between the River Alyn and River Dee.
 The neighbouring district was similarly called Delyn, combining the names of the same two rivers the other way around.
 The shadow council elected in 1973 requested that the name be changed from Alyn-Dee to Alyn and Deeside.
 The change of name was confirmed by the Secretary of State for Wales on 19 October 1973, before the new district formally came into being.

 The district was abolished under the Local Government (Wales) Act 1994, which saw Clwyd County Council and its constituent districts abolished, being replaced by principal areas, whose councils perform the functions which had previously been divided between the county and district councils.
 The former area of Alyn and Deeside all became part of the new Flintshire principal area on 1 April 1996.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-From 1974 until the council's abolition in 1996, political control was held by the following parties:
+From 1974 until the council's abolition in 1996, political control was as follows: